OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 ### Role-based access control

-Octopus Deploy has fine-grained role-based access controls (RBAC) that integrate with single sign-on providers.
-You can define roles and permissions to control who can change deployment processes, runbooks, and other configurations and who can access the automation for different projects and environments.
+Octopus Deploy has fine-grained role-based access controls (RBAC) that integrate with single sign-on (SSO) providers.
+You can define roles and permissions to control who can change deployment processes, runbooks, and other configurations.
+You can also define who can access the automation for different projects and environments.

 You can use RBAC to prevent unauthorized changes and enforce segregation of duties.
 You can also safely create self-service actions, like letting testers deploy to the test environment or clear a web cache to speed up their testing without giving them more extensive permissions.